-There are many cases of punters becoming frustrated if cash out isn’t offered, thinking it a right, but let’s remember it’s more a luxury.
+There are many cases of punters becoming frustrated if cash out isn’t offered, thinking it a right, but let’s remember it’s more of a luxury.
 If the trader believes your bet is going to lose in the end, why would they offer you a sum of money to cash out?
 They wouldn’t, it would make much more sense to leave you with your bet and for it to lose, paying out nothing at the full-time whistle.

-Bookies get a bad press but let’s remember, without them there would be no betting and sport would be much duller for some.
+Bookies get a bad press but let’s remember, without them, there would be no betting and sport would be much duller for some.
 Their game is to make a profit by taking bets and they will protect that at all costs.
 Our cash out tip would be not to expect cash out on your bets, but give the amount offered careful consideration before deciding, don’t just snap at a number or stick stubbornly to your first bet.

 To answer some of these criticisms, some bookmakers – such as Bet365 – have launched different versions of cash out, including partial cash out.
 This does exactly what the name suggests, allowing you to cash out part of your bet and let the rest ride to the end, giving you the best of both worlds.
 You can take, for example, £100 profit and leave the rest, or even cash out the value of your original stake.
 This allows you a free bet at the remainder of the pot.
 That’s a shrewd call and although it’s not as well used as the original cash out, it has caught the attention of many and continues to grow.

-Hands Free Cash Out
+Hands-Free Cash Out

 Cashing out, usually, requires you to be at your desktop or mobile app monitoring both the score and the value being offered.
 But what if you somewhere to be?
 That would mean your bet would be forced to ride to the end and you could miss the chance to cash out for a profit.
-William Hill cash out allow you to set an agreed limit before you leave, and this can be any figure up to the total value of the bet.
+William Hill cash out allows you to set an agreed limit before you leave, and this can be any figure up to the total value of the bet.

 Let’s say you set £100 and head off out.
 If the cash out reaches £100 at any time during play, the bet will automatically be cashed out in your absence.
 You’ll then log back on when returning to find £100 added to your betting balance.